How to Make Your Garden Safe for Young Wildlife in Spring

 Spring is one of the most exciting times in the garden.
 Birds begin nesting, hedgehogs emerge from hibernation, frogs and toads return to ponds, and young animals take their first steps into the world.
 But it’s also a vulnerable time, small creatures face hazards that are easy to overlook when you’re busy gardening or tidying after winter.

 This guide shows you how to make your garden a safe, welcoming place for young wildlife, using simple steps that protect the animals growing up right outside your door.
+If you’re preparing your garden for the breeding season, our How to Create a Wildlife Friendly Garden guide offers simple steps to make outdoor spaces safer for visiting animals.

 Why young wildlife needs extra care in spring